isorna/dropcommander/docs/es/dzc/rules/command.md

 When Command Cards are discarded, they may not be used again in the game.
 A commander with a high Command Value will be able to play more Command Cards in a round, but will cycle through those cards quicker, so be sure not to run out of cards before the game is over!

-If a commander is killed, you must immediately remove Command Cards in your hand down to the next highest friendly Command Value present on the table. **If there are no friendly Commanders present on the table, you may still have and use 1 Command Card.**
+If a commander is killed, you must immediately remove Command Cards in your hand down to the next highest friendly Command Value present on the table. **If there are no friendly Commanders present on the table, you may still have and use 1 Command Card**.

 Famous Commanders often come with their own unique Command Cards, which can be added to a deck provided the Famous Commander is used in the battle.
 These can be used by any commander once the game starts, and stay in the deck even if the Famous Commander unit is destroyed.